vhludnev/rate-repository-app/README.md

 - Answers for Part10 exercises 10.1 - 10.2 are located in **part1** directory
 - Answers for Part10 exercises 10.3 - 10.10 are located in **part2** directory
 - Answers for Part10 exercises 10.11 - 10.16 are located in **part3** directory
+- Answers for Part10 exercises 10.18 - 10.27 are located in **part4** directory